-Most tourist attractions and city sights are in a convenient location within the city and are best reached on foot or by using the cheap public transport (metro, tram and buses).
-To get around without hassle you will need a map.
+Most tourist attractions and city sights are conveniently located within the city and are best reached on foot or by using cheap public transport (metro, tram and buses).
+To get around without hassle, you will need a map.
 All means of public transport are operated by Dopravní podnik (DPP).
 Prague’s transport system is very well developed, efficient and accessible, and is very popular with tourists.
 Compared with other EU countries public transport in Prague is quite cheap.
-For more information about public transport, go to the web site at ww.dpp.cz or visit the information desks located at the airport and at selected metro stations, Muzeum (lines A and C), Můstek (lines A and B), Anděl (line B), Nadraží Holešovice (line C) and Černý Most (line B).
-There you can buy tickets and discount cards, and get useful multilingual guides and maps to a whole transport system.
-Bus and tram timetables are posted at every station so you know what time to expect their rides.
+For more information about public transport, go to the web site at www.dpp.cz or visit the information desks located at the airport and selected metro stations, Muzeum (lines A and C), Můstek (lines A and B), Anděl (line B), Nadraží Holešovice (line C) and Černý Most (line B).
+You can buy tickets and discount cards, and get useful multilingual guides and maps to a whole transport system.
+Bus and tram timetables are posted at every station, so you know what time to expect their rides.

 The Prague Metro carries around 400 million passengers a year.
 It is cheap, fast, efficient, clean and easy to use.
 Its three lines consist of about 50 km of tracks (running mostly underground) and some 50 stations.
 All the stops are equipped with escalators and some with a lift for the disabled.

-The metro is formed by three lines: A, B, and C. Lines are colour coded and the metro is in operation from 5am to midnight.
+Three lines from the metro: A, B, and C. Lines are colour coded, and the metro is in operation from 5 am to midnight.
 The green line (line A) connects terminus Skalka and terminus Dejvická.
 The yellow line connects terminus Černý Most and terminus Zličín and the red line (line C) connects terminus Ládví and terminus Háje.
 There are three cross stations: Muzeum (lines A and C), Můstek (lines B and A) and Florenc (lines C and B).
-Time intervals are approximately two to three minutes at rush hour and four to ten minutes off peak.
+Time intervals are approximately two to three minutes at rush hour and four to ten minutes off-peak.

 - Trams 22 and 23